-In the situation with married couples when only one spouse is applying for Medicaid long-term care, there are federal spousal impoverishment rules in place to prevent the non-applicant spouse from having too little income and resources on which to live.
-Because Medicaid is for persons with very limited resources and very little income, a married couple might end up in the situation where one spouse enters a nursing home and the other spouse has no money on which to live.
+When one spouse of a married couple applies for Medicaid long-term care, federal spousal impoverishment rules prevent the non-applicant spouse from having too little income and resources on which to live.
+Because Medicaid is for persons with very limited resources and income, a married couple might end up in the situation where one spouse enters a nursing home and the other spouse has no money on which to live.

 Minimum and Maximum Resource Allowance Amounts

 The resource allowance is the amount of assets to which non-applicant spouses are entitled.
 There is a minimum resource standard and a maximum resource standard.
 As of 2021, the minimum resource standard is $26,076 and the maximum resource standard is $130,380.
 These standards are set by the federal government, but states are permitted to set their own standards within these parameters.